Everything you need to know about concrete and cement mixes and sealers for making concrete crafts.

 My Personal Review Of The Six Different Types Of Concrete And Cement Crafts Mixes

-One is the Portland Cement because it’s moldable and very smooth and can have a sheen.
+One is the Portland Cement because it’s moldable, very smooth and can have a sheen.
 It’s very much like the Cement All, but has a longer working time.

 If I need a long working time, this could be a good choice.
 I do like the control of how much sand to add.

-If you prefer a really rustic, the Topping Mix may be a good option as the sand is already added, so it’s one step (unlike Portland Cement)
+If you prefer a really rustic look, the Topping Mix may be a good option as the sand is already added, so it’s one step (unlike Portland Cement)

 I like the grey color it has, and I find the frosted/satin finish interesting.
 The bonus is that it is available in 40lb bags in my area, so is easy to handle.

-The High Strength Concrete mix is the least expensive mix out of the six concrete types listed here.
-However, by the time you sift out all the aggregate, if you are making smaller crafts, you may not be left with a whole lot of workable concrete.
+However, if you are making smaller crafts, by the time you sift out all the aggregate you may not be left with a whole lot of workable concrete.